e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `compile_reads` needed a name of its own, and its collecting half is factored apart from the throw exactly so trim can fold the same list into its kind.

+**Increment 21, part 3 — the specialized register.** §14.4's two application
+registers finally both exist, and the second one is what an iterating service spends.
+The dynamic walk bakes *values*, so a plan is good for exactly one tree; the specialized register bakes *lenses*, so a plan compiled from a tree's shape applies to every later tree of that shape.
+Making that real took one new fact in the flattening pass — each entry's **tree position**, the `getfield`/`getindex` step tuple from the root node down to the authored value, which for an `override` leaf is the winning layer's — and then `Getter{P}`, the position lifted to a type parameter with a generated navigation, exactly as the glossary describes it.

+The interesting part of the increment was not the lens but the **factoring**.
+§14.3's checks had one implementation and had to keep having one, so `resolve_condition`'s body split in two: `_resolve_entries` runs the collecting pass and hands back the survivors as `Resolved` values — the authored entry, the destination the activation's layout supplies, the destination leaf type, and the value through that type's `convert` — and the two registers then bake what they need from the same list.
+The dynamic one takes the value; the specialized one takes the position and the leaf type.
+Nothing else differs, which is exactly the claim §14.4 makes about the pair.

+Both of §14.3's converter arms turned out to be the same call.
+The destination leaf type at the activation *is* the converter, so `convert(L, lens(tree))` covers a `Dual` into a `Dual` leaf (partials untouched) and a plain `Float64` into a `Dual` leaf (the zero-partial embedding) with no branch anywhere — and the one case no converter covers, a decision variable authored into a leaf that is pinned `Float64` at the seeded activation, was already refused by the existing `_unconvertible` path, which now carries a clause saying *why*: a decision variable descends into neither a frozen discrete `s` nor a pinned leaf.
+That clause fires on a type test rather than a message guess — the value's leaf eltypes contain the activation scalar and the destination's do not.

+The shape check folds in two halves, per §9.5's mechanism.
+The tree type is a plan type parameter, so a tree of another shape simply does not match `apply!`'s method and lands on a fallback that raises `ConditionShapeDrift` naming both types; a prefix, being a runtime `String` field, cannot ride in the type, so the plan records the prefixes it was compiled from and `apply!` sweeps them with `===` before any write.
+Two things make that sweep honest here.
+`at(prefix, node)` calls `String(prefix)`, which returns its argument unchanged for a `String`, so a literal written at one source location is one object across every call — the all-literal case the spec assumes, and the reason the compares fold away.
+And the sweep running *first* is what makes a refused application leave the executor bit-for-bit as it found it, which the drift tests assert on both halves.

+The store write is where the composite matters.
+A service compiles its plan from the whole tree it builds, `override(baseline, condition(d))`, never from the patch alone — the `s`/`m` write is one whole `merge(defaults, overlay)` value with the base baked, so a plan over the patch alone would silently reset every field the baseline authored and the patch did not.
+No coverage component declares a two-field `s`, which is what a single-field store hides behind `override`'s own last-wins, so the test fixture `Ledger` exists to make the property visible.
+The allocation trap Stage 1 recorded reappears verbatim on the write side and takes the same remedy: the store type is baked into the plan entry's own type and the assertion goes on the *reference*, `(ex.sstores[ci]::Base.RefValue{S})[] = v`.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: